How to finance your renovation

 • Your repayments will rise, so you'll need to budget to make sure you can afford your new repayment amount.

-Switching to a more competitive, lower-rate mortgage can be a really smart way to fund your renovation and save you money on unnecessary extra mortgage interest at the same time.
+Refinancing your mortgage can be a smart way to fund your renovation and save you money on unnecessary extra mortgage interest at the same time.

-Refinancing could help you unlock the cash you need with a reasonable interest rate, and if you haven't looked at your home loan for a while, you may be surprised at how much you could save with a better deal.
+Not only could you unlock the extra cash you need, but if you haven't looked at your home loan for a while you may be surprised at how much you could save with a better deal.

 • It's a low-interest option for funding a renovation.